 To mitigate the risk of material error arising from PPE valuations, the Council operates a 4 year rolling programme of asset valuations.
 In addition, where the professional valuers identify evidence that an asset may need reviewing, this will also be done outside of the main programme.
-As noted above, during the year, a significant increase was seen in the value of the car park assets.
-This is mainly attributable to changes in the judgements and opinions supporting the estimation techniques used by the new incumbent property services provider (Lambert Smith Hampton Group Limited).
-Following this, an assessment of the remaining PPE assets held at current value was completed and a number of other assets were identified for review outside of the 4 year rolling programme.
-The possibility of potential prior year error was also assessed and the results of this review are summarised below:
+As a matter of course all assets with a value of more than 10% of the total assets value are valued every two years.